CIC comprises clinical, technical and academic world-class expertise.

 Before joining WHO in 2001, he was Professor and Director, Center for Health Technology, University of Yaoundé, Cameroon.
 He has also served as a consultant to WHO, ITU, UNIDO, World Bank, and the US National Library of Medicine (NLM).

-Richard Marriott - Commercial Director
+Richard Marriott - Programme Director

 For the last decade, Richard has been running a UK-based management consultancy specialising in business transformation and product development.
 He brings with him a wealth of experience, having successfully managed numerous high profile, complex, multi-disciplinary projects and programmes for clients in Telecoms, FMCG, Banking, Insurance, Utilities, Legal and Retail.

 From inception to benefit realisation, he has delivered above and below the line marketing initiatives, product launches, re-branding exercises, managed the design, manufacture and installation of point of sale products and services and implemented a host of digital and social media changes.

 Richard has also managed a variety of technological changes including; data centre and SharePoint migrations, call management, SMS, helpdesk and IVR system implementations, development of reporting and analytic tools, finance and forecasting systems, ERP development and card processing services.”

 Dermot joined the CIC team in May 2020, taking on the role of Strategy Advisor.
 Prior to this, Dermot worked in the consulting sector for 17 years, of which the last 10 have involved a large amount of public sector contract business generation and project delivery for Deloitte and PwC.